albfernandez/richfaces/TESTS.md

 To switch the browser used in test execution, you can use the following Maven property:

     -Dbrowser=chrome

+Note: to use chrome, you must download chrome driver from [https://sites.google.com/chromium.org/driver/](https://sites.google.com/chromium.org/driver/) and install to `/opt/google/crhome/chromedriver`

-By default, tests will use headless browser `phantomjs`.
+By default, tests will use headless browser `chrome`.

 Using reusable Selenium session